A quantum machine learning classifier to search for new physics: Searching for neighbors

-Given the similarity between the principles of QSN and KNN, a comparison between the two is warranted.
-Similarly, a tunable KNN~(t-KNN) is devised, which employs $\hat{b}=b/K$ to quantify whether a vector is a signal, where $b$ represents the number of signals present in the $K$ nearest neighbors to the vector.
-Then we select events with $\hat{b}>\hat{b}_{th}$.
-When $\hat{b}_{th}=0.5$, t-KNN becomes KNN.
+In essence, the VQSN is a variant of the VQC algorithms.
+As a variant of VQC, given ansatze of comparable complexity their computational complexities are of the same order of magnitude.
+However, VQSN possesses two advantages.
+Firstly, conventional VQC can be seen as the quantum analogue of an artificial neural network, which is a `black box' difficult to interpret.
+The reason is that VQC trains a parameterized quantum circuit to achieve the mapping $f(\phi_{sig})=1$ and $f(\phi_{bg})=0$, where $\phi_{sig}$ and $\phi_{bg}$ refer to the signal and background, respectively.
+This parameterized quantum circuit is constructed as a layered, interconnected ansatz, structurally resembling a neural network.
+The VQSN also trains a parameterized quantum circuit to realize the same discriminative effect.
+In contrast, the state to build in VQSN has a discernible geometric interpretation, and the target of the training is guaranteed to exist.
+Secondly, QSN is accompanied by a classical algorithm, KNN, which allows for a comparison between quantum and classical algorithms.
+This is clearer for a binary classification problem, in which QSN can be viewed as using $\sum w_n t_n/N$ to determine the classification of $\phi$ where $w_n = \left|\langle \phi | \psi _n\rangle \right|^2$, and $t_n=0,1$ is the class of $\psi _n$.
+Therefore, it uses a weighted average of the entire training dataset.
+KNN can also be viewed as a weighted average except that $\{w _n = 1 | \psi _n \in S\}$ and $\{w _n = 0 | \psi _n \notin S\}$, where $S$ is the set contains the $k$ nearest $\psi _n$ vectors to $\phi$.

-In essence, the VQSN is one of the VQC algorithm.
-However, it possesses two advantages.
-Firstly, conventional VQC can be considered as the quantum analogue of an artificial neural network, which is a `black box' difficult to interpret.
-In contrast, the state to build in QSN has a discernible geometric interpretation, and the target of the training is guaranteed to exist.
-Secondly, VQSN is accompanied by a classical algorithm, KNN, which allows for a comparison between quantum and classical algorithms.
+Although our approach resembles KNN, it is fundamentally distinct.
+Unlike Refs.~\cite{Lloyd:2013lby,Wiebe:2014imz}, we define distance through quantum overlap~(same as Ref.~\cite{basheer2021quantumknearestneighborsalgorithm}).
+This enables efficient identification of classification assignments via measurement.
+While QSN could extend to quantum KNN using the maxima finding algorithm from Ref.~\cite{basheer2021quantumknearestneighborsalgorithm}, VQSN deliberately eliminates this step to reduce quantum gate count and circuit depth.
+Furthermore, replacing data queries with an ansatz circuit significantly decreases gate requirements and depth, enabling execution of VQSN on a current NISQ hardware.